 If you’re interested in a healthcare career where you can find personal satisfaction and make a difference, you might be interested in working as a Dental Assistant.
 Competitive salaries and growing demand in the field are just the icing on the cake.

 But we don’t recommend diving into any career change without doing your research.
-At Radiance Dental Assisting Academy, we encourage any interested students to call us at (360) 844-5391.
+At Pacific Northwest Dental Assisting School, we encourage any interested students to call us at (360) 844-5391.

 We’d like the opportunity to:

 - Teach you more about what Dental Assisting is really like

 - Invite you to tour our facility and speak with our experienced instructors